rpetit3/sizemeup/README.md

  sizemeup - A simple tool to determine the genome size of an organism

 ╭─ Required Options ────────────────────────────────────────────────────────────────────╮
-│ *  --species  -s  TEXT  The species to determine the size of [required]               │ │ *  --sizes    -z  TEXT  The built in sizes file to use [required]                     │ ╰───────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Additional Options ──────────────────────────────────────────────────────────────────╮
+│ *  --query    -q  TEXT  The species name or taxid to determine the size of [required] │ │ *  --sizes    -z  TEXT  The built in sizes file to use [required]                     │ ╰───────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Additional Options ──────────────────────────────────────────────────────────────────╮